The Butler School of Piano Technology

 Learn Piano Tuning at your own pace!

 Yes!
-Just click here for more information.
+Just click here for an interesting article.

 Yes!
 And it should be in reasonable condition.
 The tuning pins should be tight, and the tone should not be too bright.
 If the tone is too bright, we will show you how to 'voice' the piano down so it will not be permanent.